 Cook-Air is so efficient there is very little ash left when you are done (see picture below after two cooking sessions).
 To clean it, you just turn the fan on low, wipe the surface with the brush they supply, turn it upside down, shake, and wipe with a damp cloth.
 It is made with 304 stainless steel, so there is not going to be any rust.

 The manufacturer says you must burn their wood pucks, ordered from Canada, or untreated and unfinished hardwood from any source you can find.
 The pucks are made from compressed sawdust.
-I've been using oak from a recent flooring job in my house.
-I have had good luck with Mojo-Bricks.
+I’ve been using oak from a recent flooring job in my house.
+I have had good luck with Bar-B-Qubes from Mojo-Bricks.
 They are also sawdust compressed into chunks, a bit more tightly than the Cook-Air pucks.
-Best of all, Mojo-Bricks come in a variety of wood flavors.
+Best of all, Bar-B-Qubes come in a variety of wood flavors.
 Cook-Air says you cannot burn softwoods like pine or charcoal or wood pellets.
 Softwoods are full of resins that make noxious gases and you never want to use them on any grill or smoker.
 So I tried some Kingsford Competition Charcoal (the brown bag, not the regular blue bag).
 I chose the Competition because it produces less ash.
 It burned well and cooked well, but there was a distinct solvent smell, far more ash than when cooking with hardwood, and ash can block the air holes, and the meat had a solvent taste.
 I plan to test lump charcoal next.

 Weaknesses.
 The manufacturer wants you to remove as much external fat as possible, and pat dry the surface before cooking to prevent flareups.
 I can attest that this is good advice.
 The manufacturer recommends putting on the lid to smoke the meat, but I do not recommend using the lid for long.
 It deposits thick gray soot on the surface.
 You cannot turn the fan off or turn it to 1 or 2 either.
 Same problem.
 I now cook at only 3 and above.